-You’ll be the first point of contact for guests in the mountain hotels.
-A typical day would involve checking guests in and out of their rooms and accommodating customers whenever they have a special request.
+A typical day will involve checking guests in and out of their rooms and accommodating customers whenever they have a special request.

 As a fine dining waiter/waitress your job is to ensure that guests have a quality dining experience by providing them with the best possible customer service.
 Your role will include taking meal orders, serving food and drinks, and waiting and clearing tables in a timely manner.

 As a cocktail maker, you play a very important role in the restaurant.
 You’ll be preparing and serving drinks to customers whilst ensuring all of your guest interactions are positive and friendly.
 You’ll need to be able to mix and match ingredients, create drinks based on customer orders, and ensure that your guests have an all round great experience at the bar.

 Do you have maintenance or gardening experience?
 Resorts are looking for staff who can carry out maintenance and gardening duties around the grounds of the hotel.
 You should have experience in digging, forking, mulching, watering, raking, weeding, edging, planting and not need much supervision.